-Too many of us know the sinking feeling that comes when we see a truck off-loading sound equipment at a party house.
-Bel Air-Beverly Crest Neighborhood Council wants to make sure that all residents have the latest information about how to best secure short- and long-term relief from out-of-control parties.
+Bel Air-Beverly Crest Neighborhood Council wants to make sure that all residents have the latest information about how to best secure relief from out-of-control parties.
+Please read this, try our methods, and email us at homeshare@babcnc.org to let us know about your experience.